last-war-game/waow/DIPLOMATIE.md

 ## Piller les missions secrètes / Looting secret missions

-Aucune restriction.
-Vous pouvez piller les missions secrètes de n'importe quel joueur.
+Vous pouvez piller les missions secrètes de toutes les alliances sauf celles avec lesquelles nous avons un pacte de non-agression.

-_No restrictions.
-You can loot the secret missions of any player._
+_You can loot the secret missions of all alliances except those with which we have a non-aggression pact._